eridien/vscode-git-poison/README.md

 ### Settings

 - *Poison Pill String*: The text string of a poison pill.
-This will be inserted by the *Insert Pill* command and be used to detect pills.
-Warning: If you don't remove old pills before changing this setting, you may accidentally commit them.
+This will be inserted by the *Insert Pill* command and be used to detect pills. *Warning*: If you don't remove old pills before changing this setting, you may accidentally commit them.
 Default is "//❌".

-- *Override Blocking Timeout (Seconds)*: Git will be allowed to commit pills for this number of seconds after the *Override Commit Blocking* command is executed.
+- *Override Blocking Timeout (Seconds)*: You will be allowed to commit pills for this number of seconds after the *Override Commit Blocking* command is executed.
 After this time, the blocking will be re-enabled.
 Default is 30 seconds.

 - *Show Status Bar*: Show a status bar item with the number of staged pills and the total number of pills.
 If the staged count is greater than zero then pill committing is blocked.
 The total number may be low when scanning is needed.
 Default is true.